-Once a beautiful little seafarers’ village on a broad ford-like harbor, Boothbay Harbor is now an extremely popular tourist resort in the summer, when its narrow and winding streets pack with visitors.
-Still, there’s good reason to join the holiday masses.
-For one, the setting is indeed picturesque.
-Overlooking a pretty waterfront, large, well-kept Victorian houses crown the town’s many knolls, and a wooden footbridge ambles across the harbor.
+Once a beautiful little seafarers' village on a wide blue harbor, Boothbay Harbor is now an extremely popular tourist resort in the summer, when its narrow and winding streets are packed with visitors.
+Still, there's good reason to join the holiday masses in this picturesque place.
+Overlooking a pretty waterfront, large, well-kept Victorian houses crown the town's many knolls, and a wooden footbridge ambles across the harbor.
 From May to October, whale watching is a major draw.

 After you've strolled the waterfront along Commercial St and the business district along Todd and Townsend Aves, walk along McKown St to the top of McKown Hill for a fine view.
 Then, take the footbridge across the harbor to the town's East Side, where there are several huge, dockside seafood restaurants.

 Boothbay and East Boothbay are separate from Boothbay Harbor, the largest, busiest and prettiest of the three towns.
 Dealing with Boothbay Harbor's narrow, often one-way roads and scarce parking isn't any fun.
 Avoid it by parking at the small mall on Townsend Ave and catching the free Rocktide Inn shuttle into town.
 Once in town, hop aboard the trolley ($1) that tools around.